Written by Jing Yi Gao on June 12, 2017

 1. Make sure that your event needs an event app.

 Let’s be honest, event apps aren’t the perfect fit for every event… Before committing to one, you should make sure that there is a need and demand for it.
-The quiz below will tell you if you need an event app or not.
-Before continuing, I’d highly suggest that you take a minute to complete it:

 2. Plan Your Event With The App In Mind.